minhhuynh25/youtube_search/README.md

 # youtube_search

-Python script to make search for data on the youtube api and store it as a csv locally for further analytical processing.
+Python script to search for data on the youtube api and save it as a csv file locally for further analytical processing.

 Uses the following python packages:
   - apiclient (google's api client)